Posted in

 Figure 1

-Where Ic and If are collector and forward currents respectively.
 Normally at linear operation, above equation is true.
-However when the optocoupler circuit saturates, it is not anymore valid to use to get the exact collector current.
-At saturation the collector current is only limited with the collector resistor.
-In order for the optocoupler circuit to saturate the circuit CTR must be less than the device CTR.
+However when the optocoupler circuit saturates, it is not anymore valid to use the equation to get the exact collector current because at saturation, the collector current is only limited to the collector resistor.
+In order for the optocoupler circuit to saturate, the circuit CTR must be less than the device CTR.

-Circuit CTR is the ratio of the collector to forward current of the circuit.
-On the other hand the device CTR is the current transfer ratio defined in the datasheet.
-In linear operation these two are equal.
+Circuit CTR is the ratio of the collector current to forward current of the circuit.
+On the other hand, the device CTR is the current transfer ratio defined in the datasheet.
+In linear operation, these two are equal.
 The circuit CTR will always follow the device CTR as above equation.

 Now, what is the disadvantage of using optocoupler with low CTR in switch operation?
 As mentioned in the above paragraph, at saturation the circuit CTR is less than the device CTR.
 Expressing it mathematically,